Image from Systemd

 08 Nov 2020Table of Contents

 Systemd is an init system in Linux used for system intialization and service management.
 It is fairly useful to manage and monitor services.
-In this cheatsheet you will find a collection of common commands used with the command line tools systemctl
+In this cheatsheet you will find a collection of common commands used with the command line tools systemctl and journalctl.

 Managing Systemd